koonergurjot/Gurjots-Games/docs/OVERVIEW.md

 ## Updating Game Data

-Game metadata displayed on the landing page lives in `/games.json`.
+Game metadata displayed on the landing page lives in the repository root `games.json` file.
+At build time the sync script copies that source file to `/public/games.json`, which is what the deployed site loads.
+Treat `/public/games.json` as read-only—update the root catalog and re-run the sync script instead of editing the public copy by hand.

 To add a new entry:

 1. Open `games.json`.